What to Expect

 We welcome all children to attend our worship services-in fact, we EXPECT them!
-If you feel uncomfortable with your child’s noise level, we do have a cry room located in the back of the sanctuary and a nursery in the Educational Wing of the building.
+If you feel uncomfortable with your child’s noise level, we do have a cry room located in the back of the sanctuary.

 Do I need to give an offering?